Open Space Provision

 Open Space Needs

-For an understanding of local open space needs and quantitative or qualitative deficits and surpluses in each area of the District (outside of the South Downs National Park), developers are directed to the WCC ‘Open Space Strategy’.
+For an understanding of local open space needs and quantitative or qualitative deficits and surpluses in each area of the District (outside of the South Downs National Park), developers are directed to the WCC ‘Open Space Assessment’.